Fixitfetish/fpga_potpourri/VHDL/dspcore2/doc/complex_mult1add1.md

 # COMPLEX_MULT1ADD1

+This module multiplies two complex factors X and Y and adds one more complex summand Z.
+Several results can be accumulated over time: `P = P + X*Y + Z`.
+Furthermore, dynamic product negation and complex conjate of inputs X and Y are supported.
-This module is the basis for many other and more flexible modules like e.g.
+The module is the basis for many other modules like e.g.
-* complex vector multiplier
+* complex multiply accumulate
 * complex dot product

 Multiple instances of this module can be connected/chained in different ways to realize special operations.